HERA-Team/direct_optimal_mapping/README.md

 ```

 Please note that hmap only covers the area within the PSF.
 The calculated pixels are a subset of the full-sky healpix
-map at the corresponding nside. `opt_map.idx_psf_in` saves the index information of the hmap pixels in the full-sky healpix
+pixels. `opt_map.idx_psf_in` saves the index information of the hmap pixels in the full-sky healpix map.
-map.

 This only gives a brief introdution, more details can be explored in the data_conditioning.py
 and optimal_mapping.py files with the help of docstrings and comments.